 Also, once the lagoon has been formed and lined, the provision of a floating geo-membrane cover to contain all odours is a simple matter.
 In most systems if allowed to inflate, the “floating cover”, will also provide a simple means of methane storage.

 Much older and smaller versions of this process, which predate the advent of geomembranes have been around for several hundred years in China, and to a lesser extent India, where small earthen tanks provide sewage sludge digestion in a form which provides methane for cooking, and water heating.

-However, the majority of covered anaerobic lagoon process systems have been installed to provide both a liquid effluent which can be sprayed on their land as a natural fertiliser and for their gas making ability, where the gas produced is usually be used within the facility as an energy source.
+However, the majority of covered anaerobic lagoon process systems have been installed to provide both a liquid effluent that can be sprayed on their land as a natural fertiliser and for their gas making ability, where the gas produced is usually be used within the facility as an energy source.

 Currently lagoons of this type may be constructed more for their methane generation than in the past.